The Eden Valley, Cumbria is full of natural beauty. Away from the busy Lake district itself and set wonderfully beneath the North Pennine hills.

-Never always a need to travel far, or seek particular places.
-Rutter Force, near Appleby, is one local place I go to time and time again to clear my mind and take in some natural positivity.
+Whenever I am visiting the Eden Valley I try to take a detour to Rutter Force waterfall, near Appleby.
+It is one place I go to time and time again to clear my mind and take in some natural positivity.

-A local place I can go in all weathers.
+Rutter Force is a 30 foot waterfall and a place that looks gorgeous in all weathers.
 Of course the sun combined with the deep greens of summer make it a gorgeous setting but in all weathers you can be pleasantly surprised.

 Hoff Beck is the waterway, it feeds into the Eden River but not before falling down these graceful falls.
-The bridge across that gives a great view directly at the waterfall is an old wooden footbridge.
+The wooden bridge across the beck is the best place to stand and gives a great view directly at the waterfall.

 Rutter Force Watermill